 The Waikato River is called, 'Tooku Awa Koiora' ('The river of life, each curve more beautiful than the last').
 This could form the basis for appropriate forms of cultural tourism in the river corridor.
-This idea would need to be championed by Waikato Tainui and mana whenua and may include:
+This idea would need to be championed by Waikato-Tainui and may include:

-- → Waka journeys.

-- → Controlled visits to cultural sites.
+- → Waka journeys. - → Controlled visits to cultural sites.

-- → Culturally appropriate learning experiences.